 Since community banks serve a smaller pool of customers, they can really focus on building that business banking relationship, personally tending to the needs of each client.
 Tellers, advisers, and loan officers learn their clients' names and remember the nature of their businesses.

-You'll feel more confident in your banking relationship if you know your bank sees you as a name instead of a number.
+You'll feel more confident in your banking relationship if you know your local bank or credit union sees you as a name instead of a number.
 This is especially true if you're expanding your company or experiencing a vulnerable period in your business's evolution.

 Community banks get to know their customers' needs and financial histories so they can serve them more.
 A larger bank might only consider data on a form, but community banks take a more holistic approach to issues like loans and business lines of credit.